 Marking and making holes in leather is a common task that influences the final product.
 Let’s explore which chisels and irons are the best.
+Some recommendations include paid links to products that I trust.

 I think the Kyoshin Elle pricking irons are a great choice (click here to see on RMLeather).
 Paired with a nice awl, they’ll help make quality, consistent holes for leather work.
 The Craftool interchangeable chisel set (click here to see on Tandy) will offer versatility and function for those who prefer chisels over irons.